FAQs

 • Disabilities & long-term physical or mental conditions: Individuals with physical, sensory, cognitive, or mental health impairments that may impact their daily functioning or interactions for more than 12 months.
 Conditions might impact hearing, mobility, vision, information processing, learning & concentration, mental health (e.g. depression, anxiety) or stamina & breathing.

-If you currently work within the games industry in any function, that excludes you from participation.
+If you currently work within the games industry in any paid long-term position, that excludes you from participation.

 If you currently don’t work in the industry, but had a different role previously within the games space, your application will be considered, if it is part of a discipline change.